h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 There are often concerns where RADIUS is used, that passwords are sent "in the clear" across the network.
 This allegation was never true for RADIUS, which obfuscated passwords on the wire.
 This allegation is definitely untrue when (D)TLS transport is used.
 While passwords are encoded in packets as strings, the entire RADIUS exchange including packets, attributes (and thus passwords) are protected by TLS.
 For the unsure reader this protocol is the same TLS which protects passwords used for web logins, e-mail reception and sending, etc.  As a result, any claims that passwords are sent "in the clear" are categorically false.

 There are risks from sending passwords over the network, even when they are protected by TLS.
-One such risk somes from the common practice of multi-hop RADIUS routing.
+One such risk comes from the common practice of multi-hop RADIUS routing.
 As all security in RADIUS is on a hop-by-hop basis, every proxy which receives a RADIUS packet can see (and modify) all of the information in the packet.
 Sites wishing to avoid proxies SHOULD use dynamic peer discovery {{RFC7585}}, which permits clients to make connections directly to authoritative servers for a realm.

 There are others ways to mitigate these risks.
 One is by ensuring that the RADIUS over TLS session parameters are verified before sending the password, usually via a method such as verifying a server certificate.
 That is, user passwords should only be sent to verified and trusted parties.
 If the TLS session parameters are not verified, then it is trivial to convince the RADIUS client to send passwords to anyone.